National Neighborhood Survivability Rankings for Barbecue Restaurant

 How do neighborhoods compare across the United States for Barbecue Restaurants?

 For Barbecue Restaurants specifically, survivability is driven primarily by competitive density within the immediate trade area and the alignment between local consumer spending patterns and the category's typical revenue profile.
-The 15.6% gap between top-ranked neighborhoods and the national average for Barbecue Restaurants reflects meaningful variation in how competitive these markets are across different neighborhoods — a stronger signal than is typical for many business categories.
-The underlying models are StreetSpring's own — built, trained, and maintained using data external platforms cannot access.
+The 14.3% gap between top-ranked neighborhoods and the national average for Barbecue Restaurants reflects meaningful variation in how competitive these markets are across different neighborhoods — a stronger signal than is typical for many business categories.
+Every forecast is powered by StreetSpring's private data models.

 Importantly, top-performing neighborhoods aren't concentrated in just a few cities.
 The top 25 neighborhoods represent 8 different cities.
 This means entrepreneurs focused on Barbecue Restaurants can find exceptional opportunities across the United States, not just in traditionally strong markets.